brightspot/react-examples/graphql-restification/README.md

 }
 ```

-In the GraphQL Explorer, with our query set up and working, create the first REST Map.
-Click on the cog on the top right of the GraphQL Explorer page, there should be three options, 'Persisted Query Extension', 'Schema' and finally, the one we will select:
+In the GraphQL Explorer, with the query set up and working, create the first REST Map.
+Click on the cog on the top right of the GraphQL Explorer page, there should be three options, 'Persisted Query Extension', 'Schema' and finally, select:
 'Create REST Mapping'.

 Once selected, a pop up form will appear.
 The form has the sections 'REST Endpoint', 'REST Mapping Name', 'REST Mapping Method(s)', 'REST Mapping Path' and 'GraphQL Query'